Skip to navigation

 Kathleen Springs

-After both walks in the canyon, I decided to head out to the only other walk in the park, at Kathleen Springs.
-Oz, though, had other ideas: the battery was truly dead, so after a push start – good old Dennis and Marion! – I trucked into King's Canyon Resort and tracked down the service station.
+After exploring the canyon, I decided to head out to the only other walk in the park, at Kathleen Springs.
+Oz, though, had other ideas: his battery was truly dead, so after a push start – thank you Dennis and Marion! – I trucked into King's Canyon Resort and tracked down the service station.
 King's Canyon Resort is the cause of most budget travellers' complaints, but I was very glad it existed, with its stock of new car batteries.
-A$87 lighter – twice the price of a battery in Melbourne, but worth every cent – and a bit of hacking around under the bonnet, Oz was back in business, but not after both the couples I'd met had come over to check I was OK, and to admire the cheapest and best-travelled car in the whole resort.
-I'd just broken the 20,000 kilometre mark since leaving Melbourne, and it saddened me to see a battery that I'd bought new on my departure reduced to an acid-charred lump of plastic, but at least it'll be a selling point: 'New battery for sale, comes with free Toyota Corona.'
-Actually, I shouldn't say things like that... cars have feelings too, you know.
+A$87 lighter – twice the price of a battery in Melbourne, but worth every cent – and after a bit of hacking around under the bonnet, Oz was back in business, but not after both the couples I'd met in the canyon had come over to check I was OK, and to admire the cheapest and best-travelled car in the whole resort.
+I'd just broken through the 20,000 kilometre mark on my trip, and it saddened me to see a battery that I'd bought new on my departure reduced to an acid-charred lump of plastic, but at least it'll be a selling point: 'New battery for sale, comes with free Toyota Corona.'
+Actually, I shouldn't say things like that... cars have feelings too, and it's still a long way to Melbourne.